Old Chinese: Affixation

 Some scholars hold that the transitive verbs with voiceless initials are basic and the voiced initials reflect a de-transitivizing nasal prefix.

 Others suggest that the transitive verbs were derived by the addition of a causative prefix *s- to a stative verb, causing devoicing of the following voiced initial.

 Both postulated prefixes have parallels in other Sino-Tibetan languages, in some of which they are still productive.

 Several other affixes have been proposed.

+The derivational affixes lost their productivity towards the end of the Zhou period, and their functions were taken over by forms such as auxiliary verbs.

 Reduplication and compounding

 Old Chinese morphemes were originally monosyllabic, but during the Western Zhou period many new disyllabic words entered the language.

-For example, over 30% of the vocabulary of the Mencius is polysyllabic, including 9% proper names, though monosyllabic words occur more frequently, accounting for 80–90% of the text.
+By the classical period, 25–30% of the lexicon was polysyllabic, though monosyllabic words occurred more frequently and made up 80–90% of the text.

+Disyllabic morphemes include the famous *ɡa-lep (胡蝶 húdié) 'butterfly' from the Zhuangzi.